fwojciec/w11i.me/src/posts/graphql-server-go-part1.md

 }
 ```

-The GraphQL schema mirrors our database setup - we have agents, authors and books with the relationships between them as described previously.
+The GraphQL schema reflects the database schema: we have agents, authors and books with the relationships between them as described previously.
 As part of the GraphQL schema we also define queries (ways to access the data stored on our server) and mutations (methods for modifying the stored data), along with the inputs, as required by the mutations.

-`gqlgen` is a schema-first GraphQL library/toolkit for Go.
-Like `sqlc`, it works by automatically generating the bulk of code required to build a server for a given GraphQL schema.
-I recommend you read the [introductory post about `gqlgen` by Adam Scarr](https://99designs.com.au/blog/engineering/gqlgen-a-graphql-server-generator-for-go/) outlining different approaches to building GraphQL servers in any language, and explaining where the schema-first approach used by `gqlgen` sits in the matrix of possible approaches.
-For an alternative take you could also read a post [outlining possible shortcomings of the schema-first approach by Nikolas Burk](https://www.prisma.io/blog/the-problems-of-schema-first-graphql-development-x1mn4cb0tyl3).
-For what it's worth, what initially lead me to experimenting with `gqlgen` was my frustration with the code-first JavaScript/TypeScript GraphQL libraries and I'm personally a fan on the approach used by `gqlgen`.
+`gqlgen` is a so-called "schema-first" GraphQL library/toolkit for Go.
+Similarly to `sqlc`, it works by automatically generating boilerplate code required to build a server given a GraphQL schema.
+I recommend the [introductory post about gqlgen by Adam Scarr](https://99designs.com.au/blog/engineering/gqlgen-a-graphql-server-generator-for-go/) outlining different approaches to building GraphQL servers, and explaining where the schema-first approach used by `gqlgen` sits in the matrix of possible approaches.
+For an alternative take you could also read a post [outlining possible shortcomings of the schema-first approach by Nikolas Burk](https://www.prisma.io/blog/the-problems-of-schema-first-graphql-development-x1mn4cb0tyl3), one of the devs working on the Prisma project.
+For what it's worth, I've tried both approaches and I'm personally a fan on the approach used by `gqlgen`.

-Like `sqlc`, `gqlgen` needs to be configured by means of configuration file (`gqlgen.yml`) located in the root of the project directory.
-The `gqlgen` cli tool (which we've installed earlier) can generate the example configuration file for you, but I prefer to write it by hand as I don't really like the default project layout and workflow assumed by the tool.
+Like `sqlc`, `gqlgen` needs to be configured so let's create the configuration file:

 ```text
 > touch gqlgen.yml